-Many academic courses—history, English, science, and some math—are taught in 3-4 week blocks as seminars that meet for 100 min. per day, five days per week.
+Many academic courses—history, English, science, and some math—are taught in 3-4 week blocks as seminars that meet for 100 minutes per day, five days per week.
 Other academic courses—foreign languages, mathematics, and some English—meet 3 to 4 days per week for 50 min.
-Arts and physical education meet 50-100 minutes, 1-2 times per week.
+Arts courses meet 50-100 minutes, 1-2 times per week.

 Math: In addition to a standard course of study that progresses from Algebra I through Geometry & Trigonometry and Algebra II to Precalculus and Calculus, we require seminars in Statistics & Probability and Projective (non-Euclidean) Geometry.

 History: History seminars cover U.S. history and world history from the ancient world to the modern world.
 In addition, seminars in history through art, history through drama, history through music, and history through architecture present the development of human consciousness as evidenced by the cultural artifacts of the diverse civilizations that constitute world history.

 Foreign Languages: We teach German or Spanish with an emphasis on conversational facility and reading.
 Each class takes a 3-week visit either to Munich, Germany and Austria, or to a Spanish-speaking country (past trips include rural Costa Rica; Cali, Colombia; Lima, Peru; Cuzco, Peru) in 10th or 11th grade; many, if not most, students then exchange with Waldorf schools in those countries, and in Spain.
 We host approximately 10 students from Germany, Peru, or Colombia for visits or exchanges of 3 to 12 weeks each year.
 French is offered as an elective course, and individual exchanges with schools in France have been arranged per student initiative.
 Graduates have successfully pursued admission to (primarily English-speaking) Canadian universities.